royerk/ray-example/README.md

 ## Leader

 The leader has a list of its followers.
-Each follower has the `ray.remote` annotation.
 The leader ask followers to run some computation then wait for results.
-As soon as result is processed, it's printed, the follower is asked to compute on a new value.
+As soon as a result is processed, it's printed, the follower is asked to compute on a new value.

 ## Follower

 The follower has no knowledge of the leader.
+The follower class has the `ray.remote` annotation.

 ## Notes

 * a follower computes a value only when asked to do so, no internal thread that keeps computing stuff
-* use `htop` to see cpu usage, quite fun
+* use `htop` to see cpu usage, quite interesting

 ## Resources